GRP-777/Google_Cloud_Platform-BigQuery-LookerStudio-ETL-Analysis_Viz/README.md

 ### Data Modeling
 #### SUM
-Sum of the USD amount spent per candidate, this gives a total for each one.
+The sum of USD amounts spent per candidate provides a total expenditure for each individual.

 #### Average
 To assess campaign performance more accurately, calculate the average impressions per candidate.
 Summing total impressions alone may not provide a clear picture.
 By using the average, we can get a better approximation of a form of ROI.